chago1991/linux-best-practice/README.md

 # linux-best-practice
-will update some shel scripts about linux for dev ops
+will update some shell scripts about linux for dev ops